UKHomeOffice/hocs-frontend/README.md

 HOCS Frontend consumes schemas from backend workflow services for display and validation purposes

 ### Schema
-Forms comprise of three objects.
+Forms are comprised of three objects.
 - The Schema defines properties of the form and includes and array of Components that describe the fields.
 - The Data is a map of key/value pairs that correspond to the fields of the form, these values are injected in to the components at run time on the client when rendering the form.
 - The Meta object contains key/value pairs of meta-data that is used outside of the form context.